Medically reviewed and cowritten by Jamie Johnson, Registered Dietitian Nutritionist (RDN).

 Highlighted Nutritional Importance of Pumpkin

-Vitamin A - important for baby's vision health and promotes healthy bone growth
+Vitamin A – is important for your baby’s vision health and promotes healthy bone growth.

-Vitamin B2 - promotes growth, good vision, and is important for baby's bone and muscle health
+Vitamin B2 – promotes growth, good vision and is important for your baby’s bone and muscle health.

 Manganese – crucial for forming healthy bone and cartilage